 Can published Crash RTP change after launch?

 The brand-published Crash RTP target is the configured house-edge parameter at the time of audit.
 Operators can in principle update the parameter in a future build.
-We have not observed disruptive Crash RTP changes within recent audit cycles at the audited brands.
+We have not observed category-redefining Crash RTP changes within recent audit cycles at operators we cover.
 The 90-day re-verification cycle catches any drift.

 Once the Crash ranking is clear, the natural next steps are the other per-game rankings or the underlying math.

-- For the verified Plinko ranking (Rollbit 99.6 percent leads), read the 99.6-percent leader breakdown.
+- For the verified Plinko ranking (Rollbit 99.6 percent leads), read see the cluster note.

 - For the verified Mines ranking, read the seven-brand-tie breakdown.